Frequently asked questions

 Nomination forms and election details are available at UTS Elections during nomination and voting periods.

-What will I need to do if I am elected to a committee/board?
+What will I need to do if I am elected to a committee or a board?

 Generally, as a member you will be expected to: